 Why Are Refund Anticipation Loans a Bad Idea?

-But you don’t need the government to tell you that a refund anticipation loan is something to be avoided, do you?
-Don’t wait for lawmakers to take action.
-Instead, take steps to ensure that you aren’t financially reliant on your tax refund or adjust your federal income tax withholding so you have more money in your pocket each month instead of a big refund come tax time.
+Try to steer clear of refund anticipation loans.
+Instead, take steps to ensure you aren’t financially reliant on your tax refund or adjust your federal income tax withholding so you have more money in your pocket each month instead of a big refund come tax time.